wotpp/wotpp/docs/introduction.md

 ### Paragraph Strings

-Now what a paragraph string does is removes leading and trailing whitespace.
+A paragraph string is a string that removes leading and trailing whitespace.
 It's syntax is very similar to the raw string it is. `p#" "#`

 Input: